 Create the view usage_statistics_src with full cache enabled:

-It is recommended to use the Denodo Virtual DataPort server shipped with the Solution Manager installer (but any other will work).
+Due to license restrictions, you cannot use the Denodo Virtual DataPort server shipped with the Solution Manager installer.

 Enable the usage statistics in the Data Catalog:

 Configure the period/s to compute the usage statistics: Last day, Last month and/or All time.

 Configure the element/s over which to calculate the usage statistics: User, User Agent and/or Query.

 Configure the connection details to the Virtual DataPort server containing the views over the Denodo Monitor requests log (needed to calculate the usage statistics), as explained before.